maruel/dlibox/go/pio/README.md

      exposes both high level
      [draw.Image](https://golang.org/pkg/image/draw/#Image) to draw an image and
      low level [io.Writer](https://golang.org/pkg/io/#Writer) to write raw RGB 24 bits pixels.
-The user choose.
+The user chooses.
 4. Use a divide and conquer approach.
 Each component has exactly one responsibility.
    * e.g. instead of having a driver per "platform", there's a driver per